JuliaStats/Distributions.jl/doc/source/univariate.rst

     InverseGaussian()              # Inverse Gaussian distribution with unit mean and unit shape
     InverseGaussian(mu, lambda)    # Inverse Gaussian distribution with mean mu and shape lambda

+.. _laplace:

 Laplace Distribution
 ~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Laplace distribution* with location μ and scale θ is
+The probability density function of a `Laplace distribution <http://en.wikipedia.org/wiki/Laplace_distribution>`_ with location μ and scale θ is

 .. math::